Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 API POST request to the running Altinn application.
 However, there is no built-in way in the Altinn context to trigger this behaviour which means that we will need to trigger the API request as custom code in application A.

-### How to customize application A to trigger instantiation of Application B
+### How to customize application A to trigger instantiation of application B

 The general approach for an Altinn application to perform custom operations is by implement code on certain hooks, which are predefined functions in app-backend.